unarycomputing/uc-homepage/content/post/2019-06-02-dac/index.md

 ---
-title: Paper on nonlinear SC unit design is accepted in DAC 2019
+title: A paper on nonlinear SC unit design is accepted in DAC 2019
 subtitle:
 summary:
 authors: []